Travelogue: Conference in Moscow (Part 1)

 Transience of fame

-“This trip once again confirmed that it is highly desirable to travel to the city where researched artist lived and worked.”
+“This trip once again confirmed that it is highly desirable to travel to the city where researched artist has lived and worked.”

-“This trip once again confirmed that it is highly desirable to travel to the city where researched artist lived and worked.”
+“This trip once again confirmed that it is highly desirable to travel to the city where researched artist has lived and worked.”

 Transience of fame